cockroachdb/docs/src/current/v24.1/changefeed-examples.md

 {% include feature-phases/preview.md %}
 {{site.data.alerts.end}}

-{% include_cached new-in.html version="v24.1" %} In this example, you'll set up a changefeed for a single-node cluster that is connected to an [Apache Pulsar](https://pulsar.apache.org/docs/next/getting-started-standalone/) sink.
+{% include new-in.md version="v24.1" %} In this example, you'll set up a changefeed for a single-node cluster that is connected to an [Apache Pulsar](https://pulsar.apache.org/docs/next/getting-started-standalone/) sink.
 The changefeed will watch a table and send messages to the sink.

 {% include {{ page.version.version }}/cdc/examples-license-workload.md %}